How to Fix “Error Code: 0x80070032” on Windows Update?

 Click Disk Cleanup

-5. Select all the files and click OK
+5. Select the files to remove and click OK.

 Deleting Temporary Data